 What is BARB's scope for audience measurement?

-Beyond this, our customers’ primary requirement is to assess programmes and commercials viewed through online platforms, such as Amazon Video, Netflix and YouTube.
+Beyond this, our customers’ primary requirement is to understand how much time is spent watching programmes and commercials that are distributed through SVOD services and other online platforms.

 How can BARB deliver total reach across all devices?